Skip to main content

 Full-Time:

-You will study four modules in the first semester and two in the second semester, alongside completion of the Independent Research Project.
+You will study four modules in the first semester (two evenings, 3 hours teaching between 6-9pm) and two in the second semester (one evening, 6-9pm), alongside completion of the Independent Research Project.
 This represents approximately six hours of live webinars per week plus a similar amount of time dedicated to directed tasks and tutorials.

 You are expected to complete a significant amount of private study in addition to class time and directed study (approximately 20 - 40 hours per week).